-WidePoint (formerly Operational Research Consultants, Inc. (ORC)), as a Non-Federal Issuer (NFI) has elected to establish a Certificate Authority (CA) designed and maintained in accordance with established guidance for the purpose of issuing digital certificates and identity cards that are "(a) technically interoperable with Federal government systems, and (b) issued in a manner that allows Federal government relying parties to trust the cards."
-The WidePoint Non Federal Issuer Public Key Infrastructure, hereafter referred to as The WidePoint NFI PKI, will operate in accordance with the WidePoint Non Federal Issuer Certificate Policy v1.0.2.2, dated September 30, 2014, hereafter referred to as the WidePoint NFI PKI CP.
+WidePoint, as a Non-Federal Issuer (NFI), has elected to establish a Certificate Authority (CA) designed and maintained in accordance with established guidance for the purpose of issuing digital certificates and identity cards which are "(a) technically interoperable with Federal government systems, and (b) issued in a manner that allows Federal government relying parties to trust the cards."
+The WidePoint Non-Federal Issuer Public Key Infrastructure, hereafter referred to as The WidePoint NFI PKI, will operate in accordance with the WidePoint Non-Federal Issuer Certificate Policy v1.3 dated XX February 2019, hereafter referred to as the WidePoint NFI CP.